jeckyl2010/audit-assistant/README.md

 # AI Audit Assistant

-An intelligent audit assistant built with .NET that analyzes audit documentation against compliance standards and generates professional audit reports with findings.
+An intelligent audit assistant built with **.NET 10.0** and **C# 14** that analyzes audit documentation against compliance standards and generates professional audit reports with findings.

+**🆕 Visual Studio 2026 Ready:** Optimized for the November 2025 release with `.slnx` solution format, GitHub Copilot integration, and Podman container support.

 ## Features